-Table 4: Consumption of marine aggregate in Yorkshire and Humber between 2002 - 2011
+Table 4: Consumption of marine aggregate in Yorkshire and Humber between 2002 - 2013

-- 37. The figures in the above table are recorded in the BGS Minerals Yearbooks which are published every year, although the original data is based on the consumption of aggregates survey, which is collated by region and is carried out once every four years, hence why the same figure appears for four consecutive years.
-In the 2003 report the figure appears to have been rounded up, hence the change in figure for this year. - 38.
-Of the marine aggregate dredged for construction from the Humber dredging region in 2011, 65% was delivered to the continent, 24% was delivered to the Humber region (which includes landings in the Tyne, Tees and Humber estuaries) with the remainder being delivered to the Thames Estuary, East Coast and east English Channel.
-Of the marine aggregate landed in the Humber region approximately one third is landed at Hull.
+- 35. The figures in the above table are recorded in the BGS Minerals Yearbooks which are currently available through to 2013, although the original data is based on the consumption of aggregates survey, which is collated by region and is carried out once every four years, hence why the same figure appears for four consecutive years.
+In the 2003 report the figure appears to have been rounded up, hence the apparent change in figure for this year. - 36.
+Of the marine aggregate dredged for construction from the Humber dredging region in 2013, 61% was delivered to the continent, 26% was delivered to the Humber region (which includes landings in the Tyne, Tees and Humber estuaries) with the remainder being delivered to the Thames Estuary.
+Of the marine aggregate landed in the Humber region in 2013 approximately 15% was landed at Hull.
 Sales/consumption into the Yorkshire and Humber region are detailed above.
-According to the Crown Estate,8 over the past 10 years on average 76% of the permitted tonnage has been dredged from the Humber Region and at present there is an opportunity to dredge approximately 2.1mt more per annum.
+According to the Crown Estate, over the past 10 years on average 76% of the permitted tonnage has been dredged from the Humber Region and at present there is an opportunity to dredge approximately 2.1mt more per annum. - 37.
+Based on further information supplied from BGS (utilising the national collation of the 2009 aggregates monitoring survey), of the total marine sand and gravel consumed in the North Yorkshire sub region in 2009 between 50 and 60% (0.02-0.04mt) was supplied via South Tyneside MBC and the remaining 40 to 50% (0.016-0.02mt) was supplied via Stockton on Tees MBC.
+Therefore, in that year all the marine sand and gravel supplied into the North Yorkshire sub-region came from landings in the North East landward region. - 38.
+The graph below illustrates the trend in landings of marine dredged sand and gravel between 2002 and 2013 in the North East Region and the Yorkshire and Humber Region.
+Data is provided for the NE region because this includes landings on Teesside and Tyneside, which were known to supply into the NY sub-region in 2009.